How can you improve mental health in the workplace?

 What causes mental health issues?

 When it comes to mental health issues there are a variety of possible causes.
 As a manager, it is important you understand which of these you can control in work, which you can try to influence and which lie beyond your control.
-By understanding which you can control or influence, and which you can’t, you can more comfortable address any issues.
+By understanding which you can control or influence, and which you can’t, you can more comfortably address any issues.
 And by addressing these it breaks the cycle of silence which prevents both employees and managers from opening up.

 What can you do to improve mental health in the workplace?